The Feast of the Assumption: Celebrating Mary’s Heavenly Ascension

 PolandYes

 In Europe and South America, Assumption Day is a time for community gatherings and religious observances.
 Colorful processions often feature statues and icons of the Virgin Mary, symbolizing her journey to heaven.
-These processions are accompanied by , dances, and sometimes even dramatic reenactments of Mary’s assumption.
+These processions are accompanied by music, dances, and sometimes even dramatic reenactments of Mary’s assumption.

 For more on how different regions celebrate this day, check out our article on festivals in Latin America.